Chunhuixu/docker_intro/README.md

 ``
 npm install
 ``
-it will generate the `package-lock.json` and Docker into the image later.
+it will generate the `package-lock.json` and will be used to Docker later.